 Meet 12-year-old Jacob.
 He loves books, his dog, and anything related to airplanes or ships.
 When he grows up, Jacob wants to be a pilot.
-But until then, Jacob spends his time by helping families who are poor.
+But until then, Jacob spends his time by helping families who live in poverty.
 Here’s how!

 But this time he ran into a problem — there hadn’t been very much snow to shovel!
 So Jacob came up with a new, brilliant business idea: baking!

 “I like baking.
 I do it every once in a while with my mom,” Jacob says.